redbadger/crux/docs/src/part-2/shell/leptos.md

 {{#include ../../../../examples/weather/web-leptos/src/core/mod.rs:process_effect}}
 ```

 Five capability branches plus `Render`, which writes the current view model into the signal.
-The shell and the core share the same Rust types, so the match compiles into a direct call — this is the most readable effect dispatch of any shell in the book.
+The shell and the core share the same Rust types, so the match compiles into a direct call — no serialisation layer between them.

 Each capability lives in its own file.
 Here's HTTP: